Frederick McCracken: Early life and military career

-At the outbreak of the Second Boer War in late 1899, he fought in South Africa with the 1st Berkshires throughout 1900, and in 1901 took command of the 2nd Berkshires.
+At the outbreak of the Second Boer War in October 1899, he fought in South Africa with the 1st Berkshires throughout 1900, and in 1901 took command of the 2nd Berkshires.
 In 1902 he commanded a garrison force of several battalions.
-For his services in the war, he was again mentioned in despatches and given a brevet-promotion to lieutenant-colonel on 29 November 1900.
+For his services in the war, he was again mentioned in despatches and given a brevet promotion to lieutenant colonel, with effect from 29 November 1900.
 He was awarded the Distinguished Service Order (DSO), as well as the Queen's medal with three clasps, and the King's medal with two.

-After the end of the war in June 1902, McCracken and the rest of the 2nd battalion was sent to Egypt, where they arrived on the SS Dominion in November 1902.
+After the end of the war in June 1902, McCracken and the rest of the 2nd Battalion was sent to Egypt, where they arrived on the SS Dominion in November 1902.

 "Until after dark Brigadier-General McCracken maintained his stand under severe gun and rifle fire, and did not retire until the rear of the column was in safety.
 He then withdrew skilfully and with comparatively few casualties.
 I consider that his ready and daring handling of the rear-guard averted a mishap which might have been a disaster.
 I am glad to be able to bring his action to your notice, as I think it deserves recognition."

 — – Major-General Edmund Allenby writing to General Sir Horace Smith-Dorrien, 1 November 1914.

 After the Boer War, McCracken received a full promotion to lieutenant colonel in April 1903, then a brevet promotion to colonel in February 1905.
 He commanded a battalion of his regiment until 1907, when he was placed on half-pay.
-He was promoted to colonel in July that year.
+He was promoted to colonel in July that year and on 2 December became an assistant adjutant general (AAG) in India.

 He was also made a Companion of the Order of the Bath in June 1910.
 He held staff postings in India until March 1911 when he vacated his appointment and went on half-pay.
 This only lasted until April, when he was made a temporary brigadier general on the staff at Irish Command.
-In October 1912 he took over command of the 7th Infantry Brigade from Major General Laurence Drummond, and was again promoted to temporary brigadier general, a position he was holding on the outbreak of the First World War over two years later.
+In October 1912 he succeeded Laurence Drummond in command of the 7th Infantry Brigade, part of the 3rd Division under Major General Sir Henry Rawlinson (later a full general and corps and army commander on the Western Front), and was again promoted to temporary brigadier general.